 It is this voleo which is the real crux of Tango Fundamentalism.
 (Regular readers, please note that I have updated the term ‘New Victorianism’ to ‘Tango Fundamentalism’.
 Victorianism is too associated with naïveté.
-Tango Fundamentalism is an explicit reaction against women’s freedom and self-expression in tango.)
+Tango Fundamentalism is an explicit reaction against women’s full participation in tango.)

 Tango Fundamentalism purports to be about safety, quality of the ronda, music, and authenticity.
 None of these claims stand up to any serious scrutiny.
 Dancers who violate the ronda, execute moves unsafely, or have difficulty dancing on music recorded after 1950 are simply unskilled, and ideology is no protection from the resultant problems.
 Fixed concepts of tango ‘authenticity’ are unreliable marketing inventions irrelevant to a living artform.
 The real agenda of the Fundamentalist Era of Argentine Tango (c.
 2010-) is the resubordination of women’s bodies to male definitions of attractiveness, and male assertions of what is supposed to feel good to us and satisfy us.
 So today’s back circular voleo (when it is allowed to leave the floor – a privilege reserved for professional performances) is contorted by the requirement that the woman keep her thighs chastely glued together.
 The word “elegance” is code for constraining the woman’s body, and this applies throughout the dance.